ghiscure/DevC/submit.md

 ## What it does
 This bot enables user to control their electronic devices from afar just by sending message through social media messenger.
 ## How we built it
 We use messenger platfrom from facebook to receive command/message from user.
-After the message is received, then the message is forwarded into wit.ai to be recognized
+After the message is received, then the message is forwarded into wit.ai to be recognized.
+Messages from wit.ai will be forward to MQTT Broker.
+Electronic devices will get command from MQTT Broker, these command based on response from wit.ai.
 ## Challenges we ran into
 To make a dynamic bot, it requires a large dataset for the training.
 With limited time and resources, we were not able to achieve that.
 Also, because of limited hardware, we were only using LED for the demo.
 ## Accomplishments that we're proud of